2014 NASCAR Sprint Cup Series: Race reports

 Jeff Gordon won the pole for the race and dominated.
 Kevin Harvick took the lead from Denny Hamlin with 8 laps to go, but a late caution forced the race to have a 3 lap shootout.
 Harvick and Ryan Newman, who were the top of the 4 championship contenders, restarted on the front row.
 Harvick held off Newman to score his fifth win of the season and take the 2014 NASCAR Sprint Cup title.
-“I was just holding the pedal down and hoping for the best,’’ Harvick said.
-"This new format has been so stressful.
-I’m going to go sleep for a week."
-We didn't have quite enough,” Newman said.
-“That's disappointing, but like I said, it was an awesome team effort, and I think, again, this is a great racetrack to have a race like this, and I thought there was some amazing passing, and we don't get that at every racetrack.”